FTBTeam/FTB-Team-Dimensions/README.md

 * "structure" field is mandatory and determines the NBT structure file which will be used
   * See `data/ftbteamdimensions/structures/spawn/island1.json` for the default island, which is a tiny island of grass and dirt
 * "name" field is mandatory and is the name displayed in the player's GUI when selecting a structure
-  * This can be a literal string or translation key
+  * This can be a literal string or a translation key
 * "author" field is optional and defaults to "FTB Team" - displayed as "by <author>" in the player's GUI when selecting a structure
   * this is a literal string
 * "structure_set" field is optional and is the structure set tag to use